 Don’t let the soil get too dry, especially if the weather is hot, or the crop will bolt (run to seed).
 Mulch the area around your lettuces to seal moisture into the soil and feed your lettuce plants.
 Early- and late-season sowings are less inclined to bolt.
 Keep the area around the plants weed-free and protect young plants from slugs and snails.

 Growing lettuce: problem solving

 Slugs and snails can cause serious crop damage, so use copper-impregnated matting or mulch the soil with sharp grit or crushed seashells.
 Use wildlife-friendly slug pellets, made using Ferric phosphate, as a last resort.
 Red or purple lettuces seem to be less prone to attack.

 Downy mildew fungus can ruin a crop.
 This is a particular problem in wet weather towards the end of the summer.
-Avoid splashing the leaves when watering and space the plants far enough apart to ensure there is good circulation of air.
+Avoid splashing the leaves when watering lettuce plants and space them far enough apart to ensure there is good circulation of air.

 Start picking baby loose-leaf lettuces at six weeks, at 10 weeks for hearting types.
 In hot weather you’ll notice a difference in the succulence of your lettuces according to the time of day they’re picked.
 They’re best in the early morning, before the leaves dehydrate in the sun.

 Separate the leaves, then just give them a good wash in cold water and a shake dry.

 Use them as the basis of a crisp salad or as a sandwich filler with cooked meats or cheese.
 If you have a glut, try using them to make a refreshing chilled lettuce soup.